About Frank Lockwood

 How I Think

+I use paper planes everywhere in my work and my brand.
+Not because they’re a clever visual.
+Because they’re honest.
 A paper plane has steps.
 There’s a process that gives it the best possible chance of taking flight.
 It doesn’t guarantee a perfect flight, it means there’s a plan, a direction, and a willingness to refold what isn’t working before you launch.

 That’s how I approach every engagement.
 There’s always a process.
 The process is always honest about what it can and can’t guarantee.
 And if the fold is wrong, we say so and correct it.